larpchronicles/rules/rules-topics/999_changelog.md

 * RIFT LOCK effect updated.
 * MINIMIZE updated, now works on effects longer than 20 seconds.
 * REVIVE updated, clarified to act as per Life.
+* Added proper response to what do I see with "unconscious" characters "An unresponsive body"
+* Moved Suicide from effect to Ability
+* Animate Visible?
+To No
+* Conscious Visible?
+To No
+* Dead Visible?
+To No
+* Silence Visible?
+To No
+* Weaken Visible?
+To Yes
+* Added Added “How to Diagnose” Table with below
+* ANIMATE - Identify
+* BERSERK - Visible
+* BLEED OUT - First Aid
+* BLIND - First Aid
+* CONCENTRATION - Visible
+* CONFINE - Visible
+* CONFUSE - Visible
+* CONSCIOUS - First Aid
+* CURSE - Identify
+* CURSE OF TRANSFORMATION - ** Identify
+* DEAD - First Aid
+* DISARM - Visible
+* DRAINED - First Aid
+* ENGULF - Visible
+* ENSLAVEMENT - Break Enslavement Rune
+* ENTANGLE - Visible
+* FEAR - Visible
+* INERT - First Aid
+* INVULNERABLE - Visible
+* KNEEL - Visible
+* PRESERVE - First Aid
+* RIFT LOCK - Visible
+* SILENCE - First Aid
+* SLEEP - First Aid
+* SLOW - Visible
+* STASIS - Visible
+* STOP THRUST - Visible
+* STUN - Visible
+* UNCONSCIOUS - First Aid
+* UNDEAD - Visible
+* WEAKEN - Visible
+* INFECT - Identify
+* REGENERATE - Visible
+* REVIVE - First Aid
+* SPIRIT BOTTLE – Identify
+* TRANSFORMS – Can not be Identified
+* Added note Some Curse of Transformations and transforms will have a physical description that a player can see but cannot confirm be confirmed as a visible effect.

 ---